 He’s quiet for a few seconds.
 Then he turns back to look at me again and says, “You really don’t look full Korean though.
 I’m Japanese.
 You look like you’re part Japanese.”

 We’re veering off course from the normal route this conversation takes, and I’m suddenly interested.
-Never has someone brought their own background into the conversation, or interested in discussing my unknowing further.
+Never has someone brought their own background into the conversation, or wanted to discuss my unknowing further.

 “Really?”
 I ask, “I don’t really know what of my features might make me look one ethnicity or another.
 Why do you say that?”